01 of 05

 Cook the Vegetables

-Next, you will cook both the cauliflower and potatoes.
+You will cook both the cauliflower and potatoes.
 They require different cooking times, so it is a little tricky to cook them in the same pot at the same time.
-We prefer to cook them separately for the best texture.
+Cook them separately for the best texture.
 You can steam the cauliflower as opposed to boiling it, which keeps the cauliflower from becoming watered-down.

 03 of 05